devmachinist/Vibe/README.md

 Xavier Framework supports server-side rendering, which provides benefits like improved performance and search engine optimization (SEO).
 To enable server-side rendering for Xavier pages, follow these steps:

 1. Configure your web application to use Xavier Framework.
-2. Use the `app.MapXavierNodes` method in your application's configuration to map the Xavier nodes to specific routes.
+2. Use the `app.MapCsxNodes` method in your application's configuration to map the Xavier nodes to specific routes.
 This method specifies the URL pattern and the destination directory for Xavier pages.
 3. Set the static fallback for Xavier:

 ```csharp